edge-servers/immunity-notifications/README.rst

 1. Initialize your custom module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first thing you need to do in order to extend *openwisp-notifications* is create a new django app which
+The first thing you need to do in order to extend *immunity-notifications* is create a new django app which
-will contain your custom version of that *openwisp-notifications* app.
+will contain your custom version of that *immunity-notifications* app.

 A django app is nothing more than a `python package <https://docs.python.org/3/tutorial/modules.html#packages>`_
 (a directory of python scripts), in the following examples we'll call this django app as ``mynotifications``